thecodingmachine/graphqlite/docs/symfony-bundle-advanced.md

 graphqlite:
   security:
     enable_login: auto # Default setting
+    enable_me: auto # Default setting
 ```

-By default, GraphQLite will enable login and logout mutations if the following conditions are met:
+By default, GraphQLite will enable "login" and "logout" mutations and the "me" query if the following conditions are met:

 - the "security" bundle is installed and configured (with a security provider and encoder)
 - the "session" support is enabled (via the "framework.session.enabled" key).